jrwdunham/old-webapp/README.rst

 - username: ``contributor``, password: ``contributor``
 - username: ``viewer``, password: ``viewer``

-Use the admin account to create a new administrator-level user and delete then delete all of the default users before deploying an OLD application.
+Use the admin account to create a new administrator-level user and delete all of the default users before deploying an OLD application.

 Common Issues